How to Improve Ankle Mobility: Pro Athlete Adam Kemp Tells

 - Description: Drawing the alphabet with your foot improves ankle mobility and stability by engaging multiple muscles and movements.

 - How to Perform: Stand on one leg.
 Using the big toe of the lifted foot as a “pen,” draw the alphabet in the air, ensuring each letter is clear and distinct.
 Complete the entire alphabet twice with each foot, focusing on controlled and deliberate movements.
-To advance this exercise, try performing it with your eyes closed to further enhance proprioception and balance.
+To advance this exercise, try performing it with your eyes closed to further improve proprioception and balance.

 - Progression: Perform the exercise while balancing on a wobble board or Bosu ball to further challenge stability and proprioception.